DevOpsAIguru123/terraform-azure-datadog-log-forwarder/README.md

 ## Reference Architecture

-All Datadog Sites (except US3) require an explicit [Azure Integration Setup](https://docs.datadoghq.com/logs/guide/azure-logging-guide/?tab=automatedinstallation) to collect and forward Azure resource logs to Datadog, as shown below.
+Most Datadog sites (excluding US3) require a dedicated [Azure integration setup](https://docs.datadoghq.com/logs/guide/azure-logging-guide/?tab=automatedinstallation) to collect and forward Azure resource logs to Datadog.
+Below is an illustration of the architecture:

 ![](./docs/logforwarding.jpg)

+### Key Components

 The configuration involves the following steps:

+#### 1. Event Hub Setup

-1. Create an Azure Event Hub namespace and an Event Hub Topic to collect resource logs
+Create an Azure Event Hub namespace and an Event Hub topic to collect resource logs.

+#### 2. Datadog Integration

-2. Create a Datadog Azure function with an Event Hub trigger to forward logs to Datadog whenever an event occurs
+Deploy a Datadog Azure Function with an Event Hub trigger.
+This function ensures logs are forwarded to Datadog in real time whenever events occur.

+#### 3. Diagnostic Settings

-3. Configure the Diagnostic Settings in Azure Resources and/or Azure Monitor to send both resource logs and activity logs to the Event Hub Topic
+Configure Azure Resources and/or Azure Monitor to send both resource and activity logs to the Event Hub topic via Diagnostic Settings.

+### Terraform Implementation

-This repository provides the Terraform code to create and configure the above resources with Vnet Integrtaion.
+This repository provides Terraform code to automate the creation and configuration of these resources, complete with VNet integration for enhanced security and network performance.

 ## Getting Started